AadityaH/Demand_Forecasting_Application/README.md

 Shortages – Is one such word which every stakeholder in the supply chain industry comes across – be it a Buyer / Logistics Coordinator / Production Supervisor.

-Forecasting is an art of being less wrong - better forecasting with machine learning models can certainly help in reducing the shortages to a great extent.
+Shortages are inevitable to avoid, however those can certainly be reduced with the help of machine learning based forecasting models.

-In this next use case of #SCMunfolds , I would like to showcase a prototype model for Demand Forecasting using Machine Learning.
+Forecasting is an art of being less wrong , In this next use case of #SCMunfolds , I would like to showcase a prototype model for Demand Forecasting using Machine Learning.

-This model compares various regression / time series techniques to forecast the demands based on the historical data patterns predicting the best model to be used with highest level of accuracy among all.
+This model compares various regression / time series techniques to predict the demands based on the historical data patterns predicting the best model to be used with highest level of accuracy amongst all.

 Being a prototype , a very limited data is being displayed in this model , we can however explore it to the level desired.